mjordan/islandora_solution_pack_xml/README.md

 ## Configuration

-This solution pack lets site administrators determine:
+The admin settings for this solution pack lets site administrators determine:

 1. whether users can upload object-specific thumbnails for objects
 2. the location of a default thumbnail image for use if no object-specific thumbnail exists)